-you must tell your Host Employer supervisor AND let your AFL SportsReady Field Officer immediately!
+You must tell your Host Employer supervisor immediately AND inform your AFL SportsReady Field Officer via phone as soon as possible, but no later than 24 hours post the incident.

 It is extremely important that any workplace injury, illness or health and safety incident is reported immediately, no matter how minor it may seem at the time.